-By Elizabeth Nagelin-Anderson, MA and Noy Birger, BS
+By Elizabeth Nagelin-Anderson, MA, Isabel Platt, and Noy Birger, BS

 Osteoporosis is a silent disease that causes the bones to thin and weaken to a point where they break more easily, particularly the hip, spine and wrist.
-The human body is constantly destroying old bone cells and creating new ones; osteoporosis occurs when the rate of bone cell production falls out of sync with bone cell destruction.
-One in two women, and one in eight men over the age of 50 will have an osteoporosis-related fracture in their lifetime.
-Most won’t know that they have osteoporosis until they break a bone or have a bone density test.
+The human body is constantly destroying old bone cells and creating new ones; osteoporosis occurs when the rate of bone cell destruction is greater than bone cell production.
+Unfortunately, most don’t know that they have osteoporosis until they break a bone or have a bone density test.

 Osteoporosis can affect how you look, how you feel, and how long you live.
 People with osteoporosis often lose several inches in height, sometimes as much as 4-6 inches, because the vertebrae in the spine begin to collapse.
 They may also develop a hump in their back as they age.
-People with osteoporosis experience bone fracture more easily and live with the fear of a serious injury.
+People with osteoporosis experience bone fractures more easily and live with the fear of a serious injury.
 A broken hip, for example, almost always requires hospitalization and major surgery, and even after it heals, many cannot walk unassisted.
-A broken hip could lead to permanent disability or even death; 20% of those who suffer this common injury die within a year of the fracture because patients may have complications such as pneumonia, other infections and general declining health after a hip fracture.
+One in five nursing home residents that break a hip die within a year of the fracture from complications such as pneumonia, other infections, and general declining health after a hip fracture.1

-Although the body has almost reached maximum bone mass by age 18, it continues to build bone slowly until you reach peak bone mass at about the age of 30, then the building slows down and, in women, is relatively unchanged until menopause.
-In the five to seven years following menopause, when estrogen levels fall and bone loss is the most rapid, women can lose up to 20% of their bone mass, making them more susceptible to osteoporosis.
+Although the body has almost reached maximum bone mass by age 18-20, it continues to build bone slowly until you reach your peak bone mass around age 30.
+After that, more bone mass is lost than formed.
+Women are more at risk for developing osteoporosis, because they lose bone mass during pregnancy, and in the five to seven years following menopause, falling estrogen levels can cause women to lose up to 20% of their bone mass.
 Bone loss continues into old age, although at a slower rate.

-Hormone replacement therapy (HRT)-now more commonly called hormone therapy-is often prescribed for treating the symptoms of menopause, including the prevention of osteoporosis, but research by the National Institute of Health (NIH) found that the risks of hormones outweigh the benefits.
+Hormone replacement therapy (HRT)—now called menopausal hormone therapy—is sometimes prescribed for the symptoms of menopause, including the prevention of osteoporosis.
+However, research by the National Institutes of Health (NIH) found that the risks of hormone therapy outweigh the benefits.
 Since diet and exercise have been shown to prevent and treat osteoporosis, NIH recommends that hormones be used to treat the symptoms of menopause only if the symptoms seriously disrupt daily functioning or the enjoyment of life.
 For more information, see Hormone Therapy and Menopause.